JAForbes/pgzx/readme.md

 Connection Options:

-The only way to specify a connection is via a pg connection URL.
+Specify a connection is via a pg connection URL.

 If you do no want to connect to a database, you can pass the -X flag.